 Posted on April 30, 2012

 May has been dragged out to the soccer field, two seasons a year, since birth.
+We love Charleston youth sports.
 It’s all she’s ever known.
 She’s a mean dribbler and will try to steal the ball from anyone of any age or size.

 She’s talked about the singular unfairness of being forced to be on the sidelines while she watches her siblings play for a year now.